-Talk to your doctor or pharmacist before taking Sodium oxybate

-• if you have breathing or lung problems (and especially if you are obese),

-- because Sodium oxybate has the potential to cause difficulty in breathing; - if you have or have previously had depressive illness, suicidal thoughts, anxiety, psychosis (a mental disorder that may involve hallucinations, incoherent speech, or disorganised and agitated behaviour) or bipolar disorder; - if you have heart failure, hypertension (high blood pressure), liver or kidney problems as your dose may need to be adjusted; - if you have previously abused drugs; - if you suffer from epilepsy as the use of Sodium oxybate is not recommended in this condition; - if you have porphyria (an uncommon metabolic disorder).
+- Talk to your doctor or pharmacist before taking Sodium Oxybate: - if you have breathing or lung problems (and especially if you are obese), because Sodium Oxybate has the potential to cause difficulty in breathing; - if you have or have previously had depressive illness; if you have heart failure, hypertension (high blood pressure), liver or - kidney problems as your dose may need to be adjusted; - if you have previously abused drugs; - if you suffer from epilepsy as the use of Sodium Oxybate is not recommended in this condition; - if you have porphyria (an uncommon metabolic disorder).

-If any of these apply to you, tell your doctor before you take Sodium oxybate.
+If any of these apply to you, tell your doctor before you take Sodium

-While you are taking Sodium oxybate, if you experience bed-wetting and incontinence (both urine and faeces), confusion, hallucinations, episodes of sleepwalking or abnormal thinking, you should tell your doctor straight away.
-Whilst these effects are uncommon, if they do occur they are usually mild to moderate in nature.
+While you are taking Sodium Oxybate, if you experience bed wetting and incontinence (both urine and faeces), confusion, hallucinations, episodes of sleepwalking or abnormal thinking you should tell your doctor straight away.
+Whilst these effects are uncommon, if they do occur they are usually mild-to-moderate in nature.

-If you are elderly, your doctor will monitor your condition carefully to check whether Sodium oxybate is having the desired effects.
+If you are elderly, your doctor will monitor your condition carefully to check whether Sodium Oxybate is having the desired effects.